 Check how you can refine your category choices, particularly on Amazon, by using keywords to increase and more narrowly define your category selections.

-When you chose your seven keywords, don’t be in a hurry.
+When you choose your seven keywords, don’t be in a hurry.

 Do your research and select seven keyword phrases (not single words) that will help you sell your book.